tretoef-estrella/ERROR-CODE-LAB-Round-Three--The-Dome-and-the-Wool/ROUND3_REPORT.md

 **Result:** 600,000 evaluations. **Zero sintonia events.** The contrapeso effect does not exist in this algebraic space.

+### 4.6 Georradar, Penetrómetro, Bomba Antibúnker (GBU-57) — by Rafa

+After the initial strategies plateaued at A₁₂ = 69, Rafa proposed a new set of geotechnical and military metaphors to break through.

+**Georradar:** Non-destructive scan of the collision landscape around A₁₂ = 69, probing each coordinate for exploitable weaknesses. **Result:** Only 2 of 22 coordinates admitted individual changes without breaking d < 12, and both worsened A₁₂.
+45 million evaluations confirmed the terrain is "hormigón macizo" — solid concrete.

+**Penetrómetro:** Systematic depth sounding, measuring collision resistance at each coordinate layer by layer.
+Confirmed guilt ≥ 15 at all 22 positions — uniform hardness, no soft spots.

+**Bomba Antibúnker (GBU-57):** Multi-phase attack inspired by bunker-buster ordnance.
+The metaphor was precise: (1) case-hardened steel casing = deterministic engine that doesn't lose coherence under millions of evaluations; (2) smart fuse (FMU-152) = doesn't detonate at shallow improvements, counts layers until it reaches the core; (3) tandem charge (BROACH) = SA as precursor charge opens the tunnel, sniper search as main warhead detonates at depth; (4) GPS+laser guidance = collision guilt map directs the impact to exact coordinates.

+**Result:** The precursor charge broke through from 69 to **60** — current record.
+Subsequent 54+ million evaluations could not penetrate further.
+All 22 coordinates showed guilt ≥ 15.
+The floor at 60 appears to be a deep local minimum for this base.

 ---

 ## 5. The Consensus